VersualRL: Closed-Loop Verbal Reinforcement Learning with Visual Execution Feedback for Task-Level Robot Planning: Experimental Results

 Fine-tuned Qwen2.5-VL-3B critic shows a gradual decrease in alarm frequency across episodes.
 As policy quality improves and execution errors become less frequent, the number of triggered alarms correspondingly declines.
-This indicates that the critic adapts well to the evolving task performance and does not over-trigger unnecessary alerts.
+Since the critic remains frozen, the decreasing alarm rate reflects improvements in the Behavior Tree and a reduction in observable execution failures, rather than adaptation of the critic itself.

 In contrast, Qwen2.5-VL-7B produces a higher and more variable alarm rate.
-The instability suggests weaker calibration and less consistent distinction between critical failures and minor execution imperfections.
+The instability suggests less consistent confidence and alarm behavior and less consistent distinction between critical failures and minor execution imperfections.

 The Gemini-3-Pro-Preview critic demonstrates a more stable alarm profile, with relatively high alarm rates during early episodes followed by a steady reduction as the policy improves.
 This behavior is desirable, as it reflects sensitivity to genuine failures during exploration while avoiding excessive intervention later.